tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/产品定价_intl.md

 Here you can find information about COS's pay-as-you-go billing.
 To learn more about COS's billing methods and billable items, see [COS Billing](https://intl.cloud.tencent.com/document/product/436/16871).

 > Note:
-> The inventory feature is currently in preview and you can use it for free.
-Before it is available in all COS commercial region and start the billing, a notification will reach you.
+> The inventory feature is currently in beta and can be used for free.
+We will send out a notification when this becomes a paid feature.

 ### Pay-As-You-Go Pricing